cristhiangrundmann/GrOS/README.md

   - **F9**: Writes the buffer into disk saving any changes.
 This also restore all colors.

-  - **F12**:  Calls the code on the target disk sector.
+  - **F12**:  Calls the code on buffer.
     **Use with CAUTION, as it may crash GrOS or corrupt ANY disk connected.**

   - **TAB**: Swap the cursor position between the ASCII and the hex panels.

 ## Notes
+  - When you type data in either the panels, only the video memory is changed.
+  When you `save` the sector, the video data is dumped into a memory buffer which in turn is stored in the actual disk.
+  When you `read` the sector, the disk sector is read into the memory buffer and the video memory updates automatically.
+  It's only the memory buffer that can run custom code, of course, so you need to `save` the data into the disk to actually update it.
   - The read and write functions use the `DL` register to indicate which disk to operate.
-When the BIOS jumps execution into GrOS, this same register holds which disk GrOS is running on.
+When the BIOS jumps execution into GrOS, this same register determines which disk GrOS is editing.
 The GrOS code never changes the value of this register.
-The only way to change it is by calling the sector with **F12** (disabled by default).
+The only way to change it is by running the code in buffer.
   - In order to the **F12** command to be executed, the code must start with `0x9090` as a protection layer.
 This actually performs two `NOP` instructions.